mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to the KeyPackage in the Add message.
 Recipients MUST verify that the MLSPlaintext carrying the Proposal message is validly signed with this key.

-The `preconfigured` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
-It can only be used if the `preconfigured_senders` extension is present in the group's group context extensions.
+The `external` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
+It can only be used if the `external_senders` extension is present in the group's group context extensions.

 An external proposal MUST be sent as an MLSPlaintext object, since the sender will not have the keys necessary to construct an MLSCiphertext object.

-#### Preconfigured Senders Extension
+#### External Senders Extension

-The `preconfigured_senders` extension is a group context extension that contains credentials of senders that are permitted to send external proposals to the group.
+The `external_senders` extension is a group context extension that contains credentials of senders that are permitted to send external proposals to the group.

 ~~~~~
-Credential preconfigured_senders<V>;
+Credential external_senders<V>;
 ~~~~~

 ## Commit